Pyxalon/Nexes-discord-bot/README.md

 ## ⭐ Support

-If you enjoy this project, consider giving the repository a ⭐ to support future development.
+If you find this project useful, consider giving the repository a **⭐ Star**.
+It helps support development and lets others discover the project.

+---

+## 👨‍💻 Developer

+Created and maintained by **Pyxalon**.

 Thank you for checking out **Nexes Discord Bot**!